christophe-g/d3-venn/README.md

 <a name="setsSize" href="#setsSize">#</a> venn.<b>setsSize</b>([<i>setsSize</i>])

 When <i>setSize</i> is specified, defines the way area size are modulated.
-By default, area set size are a count of the number of nodes they contain [exmple of layout using log of set area size](http://bl.ocks.org/christophe-g/c41f09c1c2bc71f10a20).
+By default, area set size are a count of the number of nodes they contain [example of layout using log of set area size](http://bl.ocks.org/christophe-g/c41f09c1c2bc71f10a20).
 If not specified, this method return the currnet `venn.setsSize` function.

 <a name="packingStragegy" href="#packingStragegy">#</a> venn.<b>packingStragegy</b>([<i>packingStragegy</i>])